 Most power companies use a computer-controlled auto recloser system.
-This attempts to reconnect the power up to three times after a fault, before they send a technician.
-If a downed wire caused the fault, this creates three potential sparking events.
+This attempts to reconnect the power up to three times after a fault before a technician is dispatched.
+If a downed wire is the cause of the fault, this creates three potential sparking events.

 If local trigger values have been set, they will be listed in the zone information in this document.
-NIWA's fire weather website www.fireweather.niwa.co.nz will be updated to display the levels decided locally.
+NIWA's fire weather website www.fireweather.niwa.co.nz will be updated to display the locally decided levels.